The Meat Smoking

 Foodstuffs are defined as produce (both fruits and vegetables), meat,

 fish, dairy products, culinary and medicinal herbs.
-Discussions should be
+Discussions should

 limited to home-grown or home-preserved foods.